magnet-cl/django-project-template/ansible/Readme.md

 ### Debugging

 VMs are deleted after a failed `molecule test`.
-Use `molecule converge` to avoid that.
+Use `molecule converge` to avoid that (you can also use `molecule test --destroy=never` but it runs more steps).
 You can then examine the VM with `molecule login`

 TODO: test quickstart.sh